 Don't get me wrong - this is not Downton Abbey!
 Evenings Up North are spent looking for the Northern Lights or strolling with an ice cream cone from the Pine Cone.
 But, in the event it's not a sweatshirt campfire night, I pack a few *very casual* dresses for dinners either at home or in town, particularly if I'm in one of the regions cities.

-Don't forget a wrap - it can get chilly at night!
+Don't forget a light sweater - it can get chilly at night!

 Up North Packing List: The Right Shoes